sirouk/ccxt-market-maker/README.md

 1. Run the script: `./market_maker_manager.sh`
 2. Choose "Create new instance"
 3. Enter your coin (e.g., "ATOM")
-4. Enter your API credentials from LAToken
+4. Enter your API Public Key and API Private Key from LAToken
 5. Use default settings or customize
 6. Fund your account as instructed
 7. Your bot starts running!